1st The Queen's Dragoon Guards: History

-At the end of 2007, the Regiment left Osnabrück and moved to Dempsey Barracks, Sennelager where they trained for a six-month deployment to Afghanistan as part of 3 Commando Brigade.
-Here they carried out a variety of frontline tasks across Helmand province.
+At the end of 2007, the Regiment left Osnabrück and moved to Dempsey Barracks, Sennelager, where they trained for a six-month deployment to Afghanistan as part of 3 Commando Brigade.
+Here, they carried out a variety of frontline tasks across Helmand province.
 QDG were the first Formation Reconnaissance Regiment to deploy to Helmand as the Intelligence, Surveillance and Target Acquisition Group (ISTAR Gp) on Operation HERRICK 15 in 2011.
 The ISTAR Gp consisted of HQ Squadron, 'C' Squadron, 'D' Squadron QRH, an Intelligence Company, K Battery 5 Regt RA and 11 UAV Battery with 'B' Squadron initially detached to the Danish Battlegroup but joining the remainder of the Regiment towards the end of the tour.

 The regiment celebrated its fiftieth anniversary on 31 July 2009 with a ceremony at Cardiff castle and a parade through the streets of Cardiff city, both attended by the Colonel-in-Chief, the Prince of Wales (now Charles III).
 The regiment received a great response from the people of Cardiff.
 That same year, the unit was also awarded with the Freedom of the City of Swansea.

 In 2012, the regiment were called in to provide security for the 2012 London Olympics with composite squadrons focused on supporting the beach volleyball and securing the athletes village.
 In May of that year, there was speculation that the unit would become a victim of the defence budget cuts.
 As it was one of only three regiments historically associated with and one that still largely recruits from Wales, there was much support from the Welsh public to keep the QDG.
 However, Ministry of Defence officials announced no such plan has been made.

 As part of the Army 2020 plans, most units based in Germany returned to the UK and the QDG moved to Robertson Barracks, Swanton Morley, Norfolk in June 2015.
-They have re-roled as "light cavalry", using Jackal vehicles.
+They re-roled as "light cavalry", using Jackal vehicles.